AFixt/meetabl-api/docs/TEST_COVERAGE.md

 ## Test Strategy

-The AccessMeet API project follows these testing principles:
+The meetabl API project follows these testing principles:

 1. **Unit Tests**: Focused on testing individual components (models, controllers, services, utilities) in isolation
 2. **Mocking**: External dependencies are mocked to ensure tests are focused and do not rely on external services